null

 Autumn is a fantastic time in Tasmania as gardens become a delightful display of colour and vegetable gardens are ready to be revitalised in time for some cool weather magic.

-Now is the time to sow Garlic, Broad beans, Raddish, Snow Peas, Turnip and Spinach from seed.
+Now is the time to sow garlic, broad beans, radish, snow peas, turnip and spinach from seed.
 Plant seedlings of Broccoli, Cabbage, Cauliflower, Celery, Onion, Leeks, Swede, Kale, Winter Lettuce, Rocket and Spring onions.
-If planting Brassicas, consider purchasing seedlings so that they have a good start prior to the cooler winter weather and feed with Powerfeed to add an instant boost of nutrient.
+If planting Brassicas, consider purchasing seedlings so that they have a good start prior to the cooler winter weather and feed with powerfeed to add an instant boost of nutrient.

 If resting a garden bed over the winter now is the perfect time to add a mixed green manure crop.
 Adding a green manure crop will enrich your garden beds ready for spring planting.1kg bags are available for planting now.